nguyendinh1987/gitlab-management-experience/Upgrade.md

 # Procedure:
 - Back up the current version [backup_and_restore](https://github.com/nguyendinh1987/gitlab-management-experience/blob/main/backup_and_restore.md)
-- Check background migration processes:
+- Check background migration processes: Use one of the following methods: (from version 14.x.x)
   - Use gitlab UI (web browser): Menu->adminArea->Monitoring->Background Migrations
   - Using console: gitlab-rails runner -e production 'puts Gitlab::Database::BackgroundMigration::BatchedMigration.queued.count'.
 The returned message should be 0.
 - Upgrade: